mjcdeleon/cse15l-lab-reports/lab1.md

 ## Remote Connection
 ### Step two
-Another installation !
+Another installation!
 Here we are going to start accessing our course-specific account, for this (if you do not have it already) you will need to install something called `git`.
-For this you will need to download it here [insert link here]
+For this you will need to download it here [git] (https://gitforwindows.org/)

 Insert instructions on how to install git